aldryn/aldryn-docs/docs/improving.rst

 Documentation structure
 ***********************

-The documentation has two chief functions: to introduce concepts and explain basic aspects of the technology, to take the user step-by-step through some key processes, and to provide in-depth technical reference material.
+The documentation's structure reflects its three chief functions:

+* :doc:`introduction/index` to introduce concepts and explain basic aspects of the technology
-These are accordingly reflected in the three main sections of the documentation:
-:doc:`introduction`, :doc:`how-to/index` and reference.
+* :doc:`how-to/index` to take the user step-by-step through some key processes
+* :doc:`Reference <reference/index>` to provide in-depth technical reference material

 As far as possible when writing documentation it should be aimed at a place in one of these sections (which can always themselves be expanded or restructured to accommodate new material).

 How-to guides
 =============